APA-Accredited Psychology Internship Program

 The Doctoral Psychology Internship Program at the Counseling Center began its inaugural year on August 13, 2012.
-The internship will continue with its second class on August 12, 2013 with 2 full-time interns.
+The internship will continue with its sixth class on August 7, 2017 with 4 full-time interns.
 The University of Kentucky is a member of the Association of Counseling Center Training Agencies (ACCTA) and is accredited by IACS (International Association of Counseling Services, Inc. The psychology internship program is a member of APPIC (#2227).
-While the program is not currently APA accredited, it has been designed with the intention to apply for APA accreditation.
+The internship is newly accredited by APA starting in April 2015.

 Stipend, Benefits, Resources